-New York City, site of the United Nations and home of Wall Street, offers unique opportunities for economics students.
-As part of their coursework or the student-run Political Economy Club, students have visited the Federal Reserve Bank of New York, the New York Stock Exchange, apparel factories in Chinatown, and the United Nations.
+New York City, home of the United Nations and Wall Street, offers a wealth of internship and work opportunities for economics students.
+As part of their coursework, students have visited the Federal Reserve Bank of New York, the New York Stock Exchange, apparel factories in Chinatown, and the United Nations.

 Training in quantitative methods prepares you for further study in economics; for careers in law, politics, business, and the media; for work in business, social activism, politics, media, and a wealth of other possibilities.
 Our graduates have made careers with the United Nations and other international organizations, and in government, trade unions, community development organizations, and environmental groups.